ant-design/ant-design/components/typography/demo/interactive.md

 class Demo extends React.Component {
   state = {
     str: 'This is an editable text.',
-  };
+    lengthLimitedStr: 'This is an editable text with limited length.', };

   onChange = str => {